Blood Testing For HGH Deficiency

 Before HGH injections can be authorized for use, a human growth hormone blood test must be performed.
 Unlike many other medical conditions that require invasive or lengthy diagnostic procedures, this blood analysis takes only a few minutes of time at the laboratory to have a specimen collected by a lab technician.

 A medical advisor at National HRT® will arrange for the appointment at a local lab.
-This test does not replace the required physical examination and medical history form that must also be filled out.
+This procedure does not replace the required physical examination and medical history form that must also be filled out.
 The diagnostic assessment is a three-part process that must be completed before HGH therapy can be authorized for use.

 Are the HGH Tests Reliable?